 If a provider wishes to end his/her opt out status and reenroll in Medicare, he/she must submit the cancellation request via a letter 30 days before the opt out is due to expire.
 If the cancellation letter is submitted after the 30 days, he/she will remain opted out for another 2-year cycle.
 This must be mailed in.

-A provider who has opted out of Medicare is eligible to order, certify and prescribe by supplying the required Social Security Number and NPI on the Opt Out Affidavit.
+- A provider who has opted out of Medicare is eligible to order, certify and prescribe by supplying the required Social Security Number, Date of Birth and NPI on the Opt Out Affidavit.
 If both elements are not supplied the provider will not be approved to order, certify and/or prescribe.